bbc/simorgh/src/app/hooks/useImageColour/README.md

 ###### `error`

-Will be null if no error has occured, or an error string if something has gone wrong.
+Will be null if no error has occurred, or an error string if something has gone wrong.
 See the section on Error Handling below.

 ## Advanced Usage